“What should I expect to

 “If you add or take away anything from this book, you will have troubles.” — Revelation 22:18-19

-Along these same lines, we do not uphold any manmade religious tradition, ornament, denomination, or any human person as equal to or above God’s Word.
+We do not uphold any person or any traditions, ornaments, or denominations as equal to or above God’s Word.
+Our primary allegiance is to Christ, Jesus.

 “It is useless for you to worship me when you teach rules made up by humans.
 You disobey God's commands to obey what humans have taught.” — Mark 7:7-8

-Whatever your background, whatever you are working on, whatever hurts you may be working through, we want you among us and are better with you!
+Whatever your background, whatever you are working on, whatever hurts you may be working through, you will be appreciated and treated with respectfulness.

 If you are exploring Jesus…